Guides on Using Cryostat

 Create a Custom Target

 Cryostat automatically discovers target JVMs using various mechanisms (e.g. Kubernetes API, JDP, Cryostat Agent plugin).
-However, in some cases (e.g. for Kubernetes API, JMX port is not 9091 and port name is not jfr-jmx), Cryostat might not see your applications.
+However, in some cases it may not be feasible or desirable to configure your application to suit Cryostat’s discovery requirements.
 In these scenarios you can tell Cryostat about them by filling out the Custom Target form to specify Custom Targets.
+This can also be used to have Cryostat register itself as a discovered target by using the special value localhost:0, which informs Cryostat’s JVM to use a special JMX connection to itself without going through the network stack.

 1. Navigate to Topology